scroll-tech/rollup-node/README.md

       --fee-recipient <FEE_RECIPIENT>
           The fee recipient for the sequencer [default: 0x5300000000000000000000000000000000000005] --signer.key-file <FILE_PATH>
-          Path to the signer's private key file (required when sequencer is enabled)
+          Path to the signer's hex-encoded private key file (optional 0x prefix).
+Required when sequencer is enabled
 ```

 ## Contributing